mycicle/yamlval/README.md

 ```

 ## Longer Example
-- This is an example of a .yml or .yaml file not matching the config, run this to
-get a feel for the errors thrown by the system.
+- This is an example of a .yml or .yaml file which does not match the config, run this to get a feel for the errors thrown by the system.
 - Notice that most validation errors are logged before an exception is raised, letting you see a large number of validation errors simultaneously, saving you important time.

 ```yaml